Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Search your Business Name

 Enter the name you would like to use in the Name Search.
-In this example, we will do a Wisconsin LLC name search by looking up the name “Lawn & Order.”
+In this example, we will search Wisconsin LLC by looking up the name “Lawn & Order.”
 After entering the name, click “Search Records.”

 When we search the registered names, we get a list of all the businesses with the words “Lawn & Order.”
-To register a corporation or LLC name in Wisconsin, the name must be distinguishable from the other registered names.
-If you were looking to form an LLC with this name, you wouldn’t be able to since there is already one registered.
+The name must be distinguishable from the other registered names to register a corporation or LLC name in Wisconsin.
+If you were looking to form an LLC with this name, you wouldn’t be able to since one is already registered.

 Step 3: Review Results

-While the company name “Lawn & Order” by itself may not be available, other variants such as “Wisconsin Lawn & Order.”
+While the company name “Lawn & Order” may not be available, other variants, such as “Wisconsin Lawn & Order,” are available.
 Searching for this business name brings a result that says, “Sorry, your search returned no records.”
 Even if the name looks like it is available, the Department of Financial Institutions will do its own search to avoid confusing potential customers with a business name that sounds like someone else’s.
-Typically words that sound alike but are spelled differently, and even abbreviations will make names show up as available but won’t be approved.
+Typically, words that sound alike but are spelled differently and even have abbreviations will make names appear available but won’t be approved.

 These are the basics of searching for a business name in Wisconsin.
-Even when the name of the business you want looks like it is available, the Department of Financial Institutions will make a final determination at the time of filing to ensure the name you picked isn’t too similar to other registered names.
+Even when the name of the business you want looks like it is available, the Department of Financial Institutions will make a final determination when filing to ensure the name you picked isn’t too similar to other registered names.

 What information can be found on the Wisconsin business entity database?